 For large parties, I love to use little charms around the stem of the glass.
 I have a limited number of champagne glasses so it helps my guests keep up with their glass.

-For a New Year’s Eve party or a birthday party, I like to dip the rims of the glasses in nonpareils, instead of the the colored sugars.
+For a New Year’s Eve party or a birthday party, I like to dip the rims of the glasses in nonpareils, instead of the colored sugars.

 Doesn’t this just say, Party!